 If sugar is your main concern, it's a good idea to choose products that contain only natural mixed nuts since these are often low in sugar.

 When it comes to the recommended calories and carbohydrates, it depends on your body size and activity level.
-If your body needs 2,000 calories per day, you should eat between 225 to 325 grams of carbs.
 Each serving of trail mix contains approximately 120 to 190 calories and 10 to 17 grams of carbs.
 If you are concerned about how many calories or grams of carbohydrates you should be consuming, it's helpful to work with a dietitian.

 Trail mixes are a high-calorie snack, so it's a good idea to choose a product that contains low sugar and carbohydrates.
 Also, make sure to follow the suggested serving size to avoid overeating.